William Coupland: Life and politics

 William was the son of John Coupland.
 He married Elizabeth Ledale and had 3 sons and 3 daughters.
-Two of his daughters were married to sheriff's of the city.
+Two of his daughters were married to sheriffs of the city.

 He held several offices in the city.
 He was a muremaster who were responsible for collecting taxes for the upkeep of the city walls.
 He also was a junior chamberlain (1537–38); tax collector (1540); sheriff (1543–44); alderman (1549 until his death) and Lord mayor (1553-354 and again in 1568-69).
 Like his father he became a tailor and became a freeman of the city in 1522.
 He went on to become a trader in general merchandise while living in the parish of St. Sampsons'.

 During his first term as Lord mayor, he was noted for taking firm action against trading irregularities.
 His second term was marred by Williams' house being used to place one William Hussey under house arrest for anti-Catholic talk.

 William died in 1569 and was buried in St Sampson's church next to his first wife.